Things I'd like to offer and receive from the friendly neighbourhood share economy of Rosanna

 There are about 99 other things I'd like to ask for or share.
-If you are a neighbor with things to give or share, send me a message, send me your wish list, and I'll make and send mine.
+If you are a neighbour with things to give or share, send me a message, send me your wish list, and I'll make and send mine.
 Lets make a connection, and see where it goes.
-Things I've offered in the past to neighbors include home layed eggs, yoga classes, skillshare parties, and even a baby goat picnic.
+Things I've offered in the past to neighbours include home layed eggs, yoga classes, skillshare parties, and even a baby goat picnic.

 I'm also a 'day WWOOF host' for people who want to be part of my project, creating Zen Permaculture Fairyland, in the house that was entrusted to me.